lpereira/lwan/README.md

 a version suitable for debugging purposes.
 This version can be used under Valgrind, is built with Undefined Behavior Sanitizer, and includes debugging messages that are stripped in the release version.
-Debugging messages are printed while holding a mutex, and are printed for each and every request.
+Debugging messages are printed for each and every request.

 Running
 -------